 In a nutshell, why would you recommend your course / NTU to someone looking to study in that area?

 The course is full of dedicated lecturers and staff that want you to succeed, the course is interesting and covers a whole range of topics within biomedical science.
 There is always something happening on campus as well, and loads of events to get involved in.
 NTU is an amazing community and I’m proud to be a part of it.

 What advice would you give someone thinking about going through Clearing?

-My advice to anyone thinking about going through clearing is to research universities that you’re interested in attending.
+My advice to anyone thinking about going through Clearing is to research universities that you’re interested in attending.
 Look at their grades that they want, and realistically think about if you will have achieved them or not.
-Maybe look at 3 or 4 universities, some with higher grades and some with lower grades, and research each one thoroughly to see if you would study there.
+Maybe look at three or four universities, some with higher grades and some with lower grades, and research each one thoroughly to see if you would study there.
 Also research the city that it is in, for example nightlife, crime rate, places to see etc.